HeaderImg image

 March 1st - November 30th

-Monday - Sunday: 9am - 5pm
+Monday - Saturday: 9am - 5pm

-The museum is closed on public holidays.
+The museum is closed on Sundays and state holidays.